securefederatedai/openfl/docs/overriding_agg_fn.rst

 Python API
 ==========

-1. Create an implementation of :class:`openfl.component.aggregation_functions.core.AggregationFunction`.
+1. Create an implementation of :class:`openfl.interface.aggregation_functions.core.AggregationFunction`.

 2. In the ``override_config`` keyword argument of the :func:`openfl.native.run_experiment` native function, pass the implementation as a ``tasks.{task_name}.aggregation_type`` parameter.